|

 bunk here, cop-killer," one told him.

-sleep and wakefulness, not merely exposed to but... actually... welcoming the
+wakefulness, not merely exposed to but... actually... welcoming the phantoms of

-phantoms of his memory that descended from the ceiling like a blanket of
+his memory that descended from the ceiling like a blanket of mosquitoes.

 SUNDAY the NINTH - 10:03 PM

-years before, and probably would have been saved... if at all... on film stock
+before, and probably would have been saved... if at all... on tape or even film

-(difficult to convert, and more than likely to explode) he'd taken down the
+stock (difficult to convert, and more than likely to explode) he'd taken down

-located and vetted the tape, then ran it up from Archives to Nelson.
+THE FIRES", located and vetted the tape, then ran it up from Archives to

 The